cmaeder/rcl2000/README.md

 - user(r : R) = { u | exist s >= r . (u, s) in UA }
 - operation(r : R, obj : OBJ) = { op | exist j <= r . (op, obj, j) in PA }

+The transitive closure of a role hierarchy is computed from an input file and the (minimal) transitive reduction is written out as `.soil` file for the [USE-Tool][2].

+Activated roles of sessions are properly checked against the *authorized* roles of a sessions's user by also considering a role hierarchy.

+Concrete conflicting sets, like `CR`, `CP`, or `CU` can also be read from a file, although all subsets must be named explicitely.

 ## Usage

 ```